Charging your car with solar panels

 The average storage capacity of a home battery storage unit is 4 kWH.
 The charge stations we currently have on offer draw power at a rate of 7 kWh.
 This would mean that the energy stored within the battery would be consumed within around 35 minutes.

 Get a professional to install a charging station in your home.

 If you want to install a car charging station in your home, hire a professional.
 It's not as simple as plugging in an extension cord and hoping for the best.
 You need to buy a charger with an kWh rating suitable for your home, make sure it is compatible with your vehicle and add/alter a circuit in your property to power the charger.
 The best part about hiring someone to do this work for you is that they have experience with all of the above.
 Our installation partners are trained on all of the charge stations we offer as well as being approved by NICEIC or equivalent.
-If you’re ready to purchase a charge station why not click here to get a quote.
+If you’re ready to purchase, check out our range of charge stations.

 Whilst solar panels only deliver a portion of what your vehicle needs, the contribution is free, clean and helps you to further reduce your carbon footprint.
 Solar compatible charge stations are competitively priced with those which are not.
 However, each charging station has its pros and cons and you might find a charging station which is not compatible with solar actually suits your needs more.